+Pump level

-- Pump level - Through-flow control ♦ Chapter 5.12 "Switching on the through-flow control" on page 77 - Set pressure for pump - As an alternative to the 8 pump power stages, operation with pressure control is provided.
+- Through-flow control - The Flow control menu is only displayed if an MID flow controller has been connected. - Pressure control with entry window for the set pump pressure - As an alternative to the 8 pump power stages, operation with pressure control is provided.
 The device then regulates to the set pressure and enables a careful supply of pressure-sensitive consumers. - You enter a value in this entry window when you have connected a pressure-sensitive consumer.
 This value in the bar unit depends on the sensitivity of your consumer.
-If you enter a set point of 0 bar, the pressure control is switched off. - Outflow pressure - Displays the current pressure at the outlet of the outflow.
-No settings can be made here. - Max. pressure - Enter the maximum pressure of the connected application.
-This must be greater than the set pressure.
-If the maximum pressure you entered is exceeded, the device switches off.
-Pump, heater and cooling unit are switched off. - Pressure limitation \$\text{\$\text{Chapter 5.7 "Maximum pressure and pressure limit" on page 69}
+If you enter a setpoint of 0 bar, the pressure control is switched off. - Pressure control variables

+No settings can be made here.

+- Pump pressure: Displays the current pressure of the pump in the outflow. - Outfl.
+Press.
+FC